KutsJoe/Skills_Evaluation_Kuteesa_Joshua/Readme.md

 http://localhost:8080
 ```

-This is the Nginx web server's default port mapped to the host machine's port `8080`.
+This is the Apache web server's default port mapped to the host machine's port `8080`.

 ### 6. Stopping the Containers